gitter-badger/GoWorldGame/README.md

 * set GOPATH to the checked out repository
 * `go get github.com/codegangsta/negroni`
-* Then, you can write codes.x
+* Then, you can write codes.

 ---